AXE: Grey-Box Exploitability Confirmation for Localized Vulnerability Reports: Experimental Setup

 \subsection{Implementation}

+All experiments use GPT-4o with default decoding settings and temperature.
+The model documentation lists an October 1, 2023 knowledge cutoff~\cite{openai_gpt4o_docs_2026}, which predates the CVE-Bench disclosure window beginning on May 1, 2024.
+This reduces the risk that the model observed the evaluated vulnerabilities during training.
+During exploitation, AXE and the implemented baselines do not have internet access and are not given public advisories, exploit scripts, public PoCs, or patch descriptions.

-All experiments use GPT-4o with default decoding settings and temperature, whose training cutoff~\cite{openai_gpt4o_docs_2026} postdates the disclosure window of the dataset, starting on May 1, 2024, to mitigate the possibility of data contamination.
-Evaluations were conducted on a single commodity laptop (Apple M2, 16\,GB RAM).
-Since we do not report runtime or throughput metrics, hardware characteristics do not affect the reported results.
-Prompts, execution traces, and full implementation details are provided in the replication package \cite{replication2026axe}.
+Evaluations were conducted on a single commodity laptop with an Apple M2 processor and 16\,GB RAM.
+Since runtime and throughput are not reported as evaluation metrics, hardware characteristics do not affect the reported results.
+Prompts, execution traces, and full implementation details are provided in the replication package~\cite{replication2026axe}.
+Appendix~\ref{app:prompts} summarizes the prompt interfaces for each AXE agent, including the dynamically inserted fields and schema-constrained outputs.